-- Where a system of days off is now in effect, same shall remain in effect as long as mutually satisfactory to the Union and the Company. - c) When the Company changes an employee's shift schedule after the start of the week without notification being given during the first eight (8) hours of their last shift preceding the new shift, the employee shall receive two (2) hours penalty payment at the straight time day rate for the first shift worked resulting from the change.
+- b) Where a system of days off is now in effect, same shall remain in effect as long as mutually satisfactory to the Union and the Company. - c) When the company changes an employee's shift schedule after the start of the week without notification being given prior to the start of their regularly scheduled shift preceding the change, the employee will receive two (2) hours penalty payment at the straight time day rate for the first shift worked resulting from the change.